Eligibility for the Retirement Plan

-All employees, age 18 and older, of those Participating Employers are eligible to enroll in the plan for the purpose of deferring a portion of their salary to the plan, even if they have not yet met the Plan's criteria to be eligible to receive contributions from their Employer.
+All employees, age 18 and older, of Participating Employers are eligible to enroll in the plan for the purpose of deferring a portion of their pre-tax salary to the plan, even if they have not yet met the Plan's criteria to be eligible to receive contributions from their Employer.
 These pre-tax salary deferral contributions are known as an elective contributions.
 Enrolled employees may also roll assets into the UU Organizations Retirement Plan from a similar plan.

 Non-Clergy employees serving Participating Employers are eligible to receive contributions from their Employer only once they have:

 - have accumulated 1,000 hours of service with a participating employer during the 12-month period starting on their date of hire and ending on their one year anniversary date or have otherwise met Plan criteria.

 - If the employee does not accumulate 1,000 hours of service in the 12-month period beginning with the date of hire, then the employee will become eligible for Employer Contributions on the first of the year following the first calendar year (which corresponds with the Plan year) during which they worked 1,000 hours.